PNNL-Comp-Mass-Spec/PHRP/README.md

 # Peptide Hit Results Processor

-The Peptide Hit Results Processor (PHRP) can be used to convert an X!Tandem results file (XML format), MSGF+ .tsv search result file, Sequest Synopsis/First Hits file, or Inspect search result into a series of tab-delimited text files summarizing the results.
-It will insert modification symbols into the peptide sequences for modified peptides.
+The Peptide Hit Results Processor (PHRP) can be used to convert a MSGF+ .tsv search result file or an X!Tandem results file (XML format) into a series of tab-delimited text files summarizing the results.
+It also supports results files from MSAlign, TopPIC, MODa, MODPlus, MSPathFinder, along with SEQUEST Synopsis/First Hits files.

+PHRP will insert modification symbols into the peptide sequences for modified peptides.
 Parallel files are created containing sequence information, modification details, and protein information.
 The user can optionally provide a modification definition file that specifies the symbol to use for each modification mass.

 ## Example Data